Integral Reduction with Kira 2.0 and Finite Field Methods: Benchmarks

 The top-level sector is $4095$, i.e.\ all propagators may appear with positive powers.
 The scalar products of the external momenta can be expressed through new variables $z$ and~$z_b$:

 We chose $r = 17$ and $s = 0$ for the benchmark.

 The reductions are performed on a machine with two Intel Xeon Gold 6138 with 20 cores each and 768\,GiB of RAM in total with hyper-threading enabled.
+All cores including hyper-threading are utilised with the option \code{-{}-parallel=80}.
 Tab.~\ref{tab:schmuckstueck} compares different strategies for the reduction.

 The initialization is already quite expensive, especially in terms of memory.
 The reduction with \firefly{} is completely limited by the calculation of the probes.
 Even though the total number is rather small compared to other problems, the 370\,s for each probe are extremely expensive.
 98\,\% of this time is spent on the forward elimination.
 However, the forward elimination can be performed in just 36\,min by the algebraic mode of \kira{}.
 Using this result as starting point for \firefly{} significantly speeds up the probes to 12\,s and, therefore, the whole reduction.
 Moreover, the memory footprint of the reduction improves significantly because the forward-solved system only consists of 572313 equations with 6144971 terms instead of 8922459 equations with 64009470 terms.
 However, the number of distinct coefficients increases from 205 to 983420 more complicated ones, because the forward elimination already partially solved the system.
 Thus, the time to evaluate these coefficients for each probe increases from 0.002\,s to 3.3\,s.
 Moreover, the time for the back substitution increases from 6.7\,s to 8.9\,s, because \kira{} and \pyred{} use different algorithms for the forward elimination and hence produce different triangular systems.
 Both increases are still completely irrelevant compared to the time saved by using the forward-solved system.